mikeoliphant/cpugrad/README.md

 # cpugrad

-cpugrad is a c++ machine learning library focused on high performance on CPUs.
+cpugrad is a c++ machine learning library focused on high performance training on CPUs.

 It is currently very much a work in progress.
 Currently it is mostly targeting time series data (ie: audio samples).